-May is national walking month, so in celebration, we have three walks that take in the Venice of the Cotswolds: Bourton-on-the-Water
+June is The Great Outdoors Month so in celebration, we have three walks that take in the Venice of the Cotswolds: Bourton-on-the-Water

 Wondering where to go on your next walking holiday?
 Venture into the Cotswold countryside and explore areas of outstanding natural beauty.